The bylaws of Heinrich-Böll-Stiftung e.V. were adopted by the General Assembly on 28 March 1998 and last amended in December 2021.

 - The Members’ Assembly may adopt changes to the bylaws or the objects of the association subject to an invitation being issued along with an agenda to this effect in accordance with Section 6, para.
 3 and a written statement of the reasons being furnished for an application of this nature.

-- The task of editing and correcting the bylaws shall be entrusted to the Executive Board and Supervisory Board.
+- The task of editing and correcting the wording of the bylaws shall be entrusted to the Executive Board and Supervisory Board.
 In this regard, the unanimous consent of the Executive Board shall be required in order for an amended resolution to be passed.

 - The Members’ Assembly may resolve to dissolve the association by a three-quarter majority of all members provided that they were sent an invitation to convene along with an agenda in accordance with Section 6, para.
 3 as well as a written statement of the reasons for submitting such an application.

 - Should an application to dissolve the association meet with the required majority, the last Executive Board in office shall handle the execution of the resolution.

 - In accordance with the objectives described in Section 2 of the bylaws, the assets of the association shall pass to a tax-advantaged corporate body or a legal entity of public law in the event that the association is dissolved or the purposes entitling the association to tax privilege should lapse

 - for political education at home and abroad for promoting the democratic development of an informed opinion, socio-political commitment and international understanding and/or

 - for promoting art and culture as well as science and research and/or